tscode/MathGL.jl/README.md

 ## TODO
 * Make all plotting functions accessible from julia
 * Provide some more utility functions
-* Write some documentation / tutorials for the Usage of MathGL
+* Write some documentation / tutorials for the usage of MathGL
 * Implement the gui graph classes of MathGL
 * Testing!
 Not much is tested, there are certainly tons of bugs yet undiscovered (but easy to resolve)